jumpinjackie/forge-e33-mod/design/BLACK.md

  - This symbolizes the moment after the prologue when Expedition 33 lands at Dark Shores, encounter Painted Renoir and proceed to have all but 5 members be wiped out by P.Renoir and his cohort of Nevrons.
  - Another mini-sweeper to give Nevron tribal decks some fight against "go wide" strategies.
+ - 7/10/2025: Added non-Painter clause because this event was a joint Nevon/Painter production.

 ## Noire